-Equipment Starts Automatically: A DANGER Brake systems frequently are controlled remotely and may activate suddenly causing bodily harm.
+Equipment Starts Automatically: Brake systems frequently are controlled remotely and may activate suddenly causing bodily harm.
 Ensure all power sources are locked out prior to performing work.
-Brake Actuators Contain Compressed Springs: The brake actuators contain springs that are under compression even when the brakes are not pressurized.
-The springs will release suddenly if disassembled incorrectly posing a risk of serious injury or death.
-Pinch Points: Brakes contain numerous pinch points which can cause serious injury.
+Brake Actuators Contain Compressed Springs: A The brake actuators contain springs that are under compression even when the brakes are not pressurized.
+The springs will release suddenly if disassembled incorrectly posing a risk of injury.
+Do not attempt to disassemble the actuators without clear work instructions and training. · · A Pinch Points: Brakes contain numerous pinch points which can cause serious injury.
 Ensure all power sources are locked out prior to performing work.
-High Pressure Fluids: Kobelt lever brakes use pressurized air.
+A High Pressure Fluids: Kobelt lever brakes use high pressure fluids.
 Ensure all pressure is exhausted and the pressure source locked out prior to performing work.
 Hot Surfaces: Disc brakes are capable of making the surfaces of the brake disc dangerously hot when burnishing or during braking events.
 Ensure the disc is adequately guarded to prevent inadvertent contact with the disc.
+5 I